Safest Teeth Whiteners

 They may also prescribe anxiety medications such as Xanax or Valium before a dental procedure.

-Patients can often help themselves overcome their fears by doing their research before choosing a general dentist.
+People can often help themselves overcome their fears by doing their research before choosing a general dentist.

 A dentist can prescribe a variety of medications to treat a patient’s anxiety.
 This is known as sedation dentistry.

-They may give the patient a mild sedative like laughing gas along with or local or general anesthesia.
+They may give the patient a mild sedative like laughing gas along with local or general anesthesia.
+Medications like Valium and Xanax may also be used.

 The biggest concern with avoiding a dental appointment due to anxiety is developing poor dental hygiene.
 Dental visits are necessary — even for anxious patients — to keep health problems at bay.

 While negative experiences in the dentist’s chair can take a toll on someone’s mental health, forgoing dental checkups can take a toll on physical health too.

 Avoiding treatment for too long can lead to painful cavities, a root canal, gum disease, and even oral cancer.

-Talk to the dental team at your dental practice about how you can overcome your dental anxiety, together, to ensure that you receive the oral care you need.
+Talk to the team at your dental practice about how you can overcome your dental anxiety, together, to ensure that you receive the oral care you need.

 In this article